antonioscalaunina/pyANTI-FASc/README.md

 #### 2.2.3 Add the fortran compiler to the enviromental variables

-1 - Enter in Advanced system settings from This Pc menu.
-On *"This PC"* menu right-click button select *Properties* and then *Advanced system settings*
+1 - Enter in Advanced system settings from This Pc menu: on *"This PC"* menu right-click button select *Properties* and then *Advanced system settings*

 2 - Within the pop-up window that appears select *Enviromental Variables* and on the next window double-click on *Path* in the *System variables* menu

-3 - Select *new* and add the folder C:\MinGW\bin (C:\ should be the standard position where MinGW is automatically installed, but it could be elsewhere!)
+3 - Select *new* and add the folder C:\MinGW\bin (**WARNING**: C:\ should be the standard position where MinGW is automatically installed, but it could be elsewhere!)

-4 - Repeat the step 3 to add the folders C:\MinGW and C:\MinGW\lib\gcc\mingw32\6.3.0\ (this should be the installed version, but if you install a different version the name of the last folder will change accordingly)
+4 - Repeat the step 3 to add the folders C:\MinGW and C:\MinGW\lib\gcc\mingw32\6.3.0\ (**WARNING**: 6.3.0 should be the installed version.
+However if you install a different version, the name of the last folder will change accordingly)

-5 - Click OK to close all the windows and restart your computer to make this modifications effective
+5 - Click OK to close all the windows and restart your computer to make this modifications effective.

 #### 2.2.4 Compile the k223d module

-1 - After restarting, first check if your fortran compiler is properly installed opening the Windows prompt and typing
+1 - After restarting, first check if your fortran compiler is properly installed opening the Windows prompt and typing:

     gfortran --version

-2 - If it is installed and correctly configured you should see a message like this
+2 - If it is installed and correctly configured you should see a message like this:

     GNU Fortran (MinGW.org GCC-6.3.0-1) 6.3.0
     Copyright (C) 2016 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-3 - Enter in the main folder of pyANTI-FASc and then move into the *src\k223d* folder doing
+3 - Enter in the main folder of pyANTI-FASc and then move into the *src\k223d* folder:

     cd src\k223d\

-4 - Compile the code and move the executable in the bin folder with the following commands
+4 - Compile the code and move the executable in the bin folder with the following commands:

     gfortran -c forparse.f90 utils.f90 lateration.f90 typedef_Win.f90 makepdf.f90 k223d.f90
     gfortran -o k223d.x forparse.o utils.o lateration.o typedef_Win.o makepdf.o k223d.o